garyklinecc/SchedShutdown/README.md

 <b>Usage</b> (server console command)

-schedule.shutdown <hh:mm:ss> - Resets the shutdown timer, and updates the configuration file.
+<code>schedule.shutdown hh:mm:ss</code> - Updates the configuration file, and enables a shutdown timer with the new time.
 The time is expected to be a UTC time.
-For example:

-<code>schedule.shutdown 17:30:00</code>

-will schedule the shutdown for 5:30pm UTC time.
-If the shutdown time is left blank, like so:
+For example: <code>schedule.shutdown 17:30:00</code> will schedule the shutdown for 5:30pm UTC time.

+<code>schedule.shutdown enable</code> - Enables the shutdown timer for the already configured shutdown time.
+If the shutdown time has not been configured yet, the timer will remain disabled.
-<code>schedule.shutdown   </code>

-then any existing shutdown time will be erased, and no shutdown will be scheduled.
+<code>schedule.shutdown disable</code> - Disables the shutdown timer, without changing the shutdown time setting.
+Use <code>shedule.shutdown enable</code> to start the shutdown timer again.

+<code>schedule.shutdown   </code> - Use the command without any parameters to check the timer status (enabled/disabled) and see what shutdown time is currently configured.

 <b>Installation Instructions</b>
 <ol>